 This wagon was the commonest type on BR after mineral wagons.
 In all nearly 40,000 all-wood opens were built from 1933 to 1950.
 They were used for goods of all kinds – crates, sacks, planks, barrels, drums, castings, boxes, vegetables – but never coal or other mineral traffic.
 They frequently had tarpaulins (sheets) over them to protect the load.
 They are under-represented on most steam era layouts, as until the end of steam they were more common than 12T vans.
 In 1967 many were reallocated to china clay traffic.
 Some wagons lasted into the late 70s in revenue use, and they were popular departmental wagons.

 Ex Parkwood Models kit depicting fishbelly warflat design used from WW2 to mid 1970s.
-Supplied with decals and diamond frame bogies.
+Supplied with diamond frame bogies.

 Ex Parkwood Models kit representing type used from WW2 to late 1970s.
-The kit is supplied with decals and diamond frame bogies.
+The kit (below left) is supplied with diamond frame bogies.

 In the late 1970s these wagons were all re-bogied and refurbished.
-The kit includes decals and Gloucester GP22.5 bogies.
+The kit (above right) includes Gloucester GP22.5 bogies.